blacklanternsecurity/writehat/README.md

     # This is just eye candy in the web app
     iconType = 'fas fa-stream'
     iconColor = 'var(--blue)'

+    # the "preprocess" function is executed when the report is rendered
+    # use this to perform any last-minute operations on its data
+    def preprocess(self, context):

+        # for example, to uppercase the entire "summary" field:
+        #   context['summary'] = context['summary'].upper()
+        return context
 ~~~
 Note that fields *must* share the same name in both the component class and its form.
 All components must either inherit from `BaseComponent` or another component.
 Additionally, each component has built-in fields for `name`, `pageBreakBefore` (whether to start on a new page), and `showTitle` (whether or not to display the `name` field as a header).
 So it's not necessary to add those.